lukasproust/react-graphql-firebase-start-kit/README.md

 ### Todo list

-* Improve tests with Enzyme or an another framework
-* Add Flow
-* Add React router
+* Add some tests
-* Add Appolo
+* Add Appolo and GraphQl with firebase model
-* Create Firebase instance an set connection
-* Make an exemple page with some tested components, fake requests, ...
 * Add component snapshots